Java

 Oracle, Austin, Texas, United States

-Java is a multi-platform, object-oriented programming language first released by Sun Microsystems in 1995.
+Java is a multi-platform, object-oriented programming language first released by Sun Microsystems in 1995, designed to run across different systems through the Java Virtual Machine.

 According to our data, Java is the 6th most popular programming language on the web.